 CommonContent -> SharedContent -> en_US-> FixedAccessCare-FieldCare -> csc.guide

-Make the changes in the xml files of the csc.guide.
+Make the changes in the xml files of the csc.guide in CommonContent.
 Note the following guidelines:

 Place images in the images folder of the csc.guide.

 If you need a particular change such as an image or text to be different between the csc.guide books in the different projects, you must use conditional text as described in Using conditional text in CommonContent.